 Synthetic and artificial ingredients are the #1 additive I try to avoid in my food and, naturally (pun intended, LOL), this extends to other products in my life.
 So, rather than emit questionable fumes into my home while burning candles, we thought we’d make (and share) our own DIY natural candles with beeswax and essential oils!

 Essential oils are concentrated, volatile, aromatic liquids obtained from the fruits, seeds, flowers, bark, stems, roots, leaves or other parts of plants.
 Plant Therapy offers only 100% pure essential oils and is one of the few companies who offer USDA Certified Organic options.
 All of their oils go through multiple rounds of testing and are always free from additives, adulterants, and dilutions to uphold the highest quality.
 While you can certainly find many essential oil options out there, know that they are not all made the same.
-Finding a quality product is essential, which is why Plant Therapy has been a longtime partner of ours!
+Finding a quality product is essential, which is why we choose Plant Therapy!

 Supplies Needed for Homemade Natural Candles